alperyazar/ayazar.dev/docs/source/notebook.md

 giscus: 8cdd3b37-52f3-428f-abfb-b5e8ff215ac6
 ---

-# ⁉️ About My Notes
+# ⁉️ About My Notebook

 On this page, I want to provide various information about the notes I've shared on this site.
 It will be useful to check this page before reading my notes to